sevcikra/stackoverflowFeed/README.md

 Setup

-* add folder /auth containing a text file key.txt with 2 lines of text (email and password) to log for SMTP
+* SMTP authentication details - add folder `/auth` containing a text file `key.txt` with 2 lines of text (email and password) for SMTP login
-* update tag as prefered
+* if needed you can change the requested tag
-* setup Win Task Manager / Cron to execute the script
+* setup Windows Task Manager / Cron to execute the script regularly (e.g. weekly)

 Thanks